Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/test-info-pages/no-tab-trap-initial-page.md

 If this test passes, however, it does not mean that the app conforms to 2.1.2.
 It only means that the app does not violate 2.1.2 for this specific test.
-This test can be combined with others to increase confidence that the app as a whole conforms to 2.1.2.
+This test can be combined with tab trap tests for other pages or page states to increase confidence that the app as a whole conforms to 2.1.2.

-## How to Verify the Test Manually
+## How to Perform the Test Manually

 1. Open JupyterLab in a fresh environment.
 Another way to say this is that you should have the following parts visible: top menu bar, left side panel with